theroyakash/algorithms.theroyakash.com/docs/arrays/array-problems.md

 You have to rotate the image in-place, which means you have to modify the input 2D matrix directly.
 DO NOT allocate another 2D matrix and do the rotation.

 ### Approach
-- This is essentially equivalent to a in-place transpose of the matrix
+- This is essentially equivalent to an in-place transpose of the matrix
 - then inplace reversal of each row of the matrix.

 ### Code